SourceVietnam news

 What is tare weight?

-Tare weight, also known as unladen weight, is the weight of an empty container or vehicle.
-Tare weight can be either the actual tare weight or the average tare weight.
+Tare weight also known as unladen weight, is the weight of an empty container or vehicle.
+Tare weight can be either the actual or average tare weight.
 The actual tare weight is the actual weight of the container without any pallets or packaging.
 The average tare weight is the total tare weight of several containers divided by the number of containers.

 Tare weight is crucial for calculating the gross weight or net weight.
-For example, if you add the tare weight to the net weight, you will get the gross weight.
-You will get the net weight if you subtract the tare weight from the gross weight.
+For example, you will get the gross weight if you add the tare weight to the net weight.
+You will get the net weight by subtracting the tare weight from the gross weight.
 The formulas for calculating tare weight are:

 Tare weight = Gross weight – Net weight